- Visit the Holocaust Memorial, a memorial in Berlin to the Jewish victims of the Holocaust

 - Transportation in a modern A/c Motor Coach

-- City tour in Berlin, Oslo, Stockholm, Copenhagen
+- City tour in Berlin, Oslo, Stockholm and Copenhagen

-- Cruise along the Danube Valley, along the Rhine Valley, in Sogner Fjord
+- Boat cruise along the Danube Valley, the Rhine Valley and Sogner Fjord

 - Funicular ride to Mount Floyen in Bergen